CodeEugene/Hugh4-us/content/faq/_index.md

 ## Should Eugene ban assault rifles?

 It does not make legal sense to create city law which conflicts with state law.
+It also does not make sense to pass a law like this when Eugene is so close to municipalities which would not ban assault rifles.
 This issue is best addressed at the state level.
-Concerned citizens of Eugene should participate in the state wide discussion.
+Concerned citizens of Eugene should participate in the state wide discussion. - Keep in mind it is _already_ illegal in Eugene to kill someone.

 ## Should Eugene implement a Construction Exercise Tax (CET )?
 In response to  _Jacob Fox and Terry McDonald_ who published a guest opinion in the [Register Guard on April 6th 2018](http://registerguard.com/rg/opinion/36620851-78/construction-excise-tax-could-help-build-affordable-housing.html.csp).